ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/06-asymptotic-analysis.md

 ### Defining orders of growth

-But how do we define upper and lower bounds?
+How do we define upper and lower bounds?
 First, if $g$ is an upper bound of $f$, then this should mean something like $f(n)\leq g(n)$ *in the long run*.
 What we mean by this is that whenever $n$ becomes sufficiently large, then $f(n)$ should not outgrow $g(n)$.